pklesk/fast_rboost_bins/README.md

 ```bash
 python main_detector.py -ddivmc -mcdt 4.2 5.5
 ```
-Execution of the line above runs the mentioned demonstration, but changes decision thresholds of the two classifiers from their internal defaults to manually imposed.
+Execution of the line above runs the mentioned demonstration, but changes decision thresholds of the two classifiers from their internal defaults to manually imposed values.

 ```bash
 python main_detector.py -ddivmc -ds 12 -dwhm 64 -dwwm 64